 There are home warranty companies with no deductibles.
 It should be noted that while the vast majority of home warranty plans have a deductible, some do not and they don’t charge a service call fee.
 These are not specifically included in our survey because they are fewer in number, and less likely to be encountered by consumers.
 Most of the home warranties do have deductibles or service call fees with an industry average of approximately $75 per.

 Some companies, like American Home Shield or TotalProtect Home Warranty, let their customers choose the amount of a deductible, which depends on the amount of premium.
-The higher the premium, the lower the deductible.
+The higher the American Home Shield warranty cost, the lower the deductible.
 For more detailed information on deductibles in different companies, please see the table below.